Hiking from Gush Halav/Jish along the Gush Halav Stream

 -

 From Ein Halav, cross the stream.
 This is not particularly easy.
 You could just wade across.
-It is not deep, but you will be walking on stones on the riverbed and will need appropriate footwear.
-Alternatively, cross on the boulders and then to turn to the left along the dry bank of the stream, although it is quite narrow.
+It is not deep, but you will be walking on stones on the riverbed and will need footwear.
+Alternatively, cross on the boulders and then to turn to the left along the dry bank of the stream, although the dry area is quite narrow and hence a bit difficult to walk along.

 -